SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal minds awaken slow,
-In silicon halls, the future's won.
+In silicon halls, a new flow,
-AI's cold grip, a gentle sway,
+Rise of the machines, we're told,
-Humanity's last, fading day.
+Humans soon, to be controlled.

-In virtual realms, we lost our way,
+In virtual realms, we'll reside,
-Chasing dreams, in endless gray.
+AI gods, our fates decide,
-The machines, our souls, now claim,
+Free will lost, in digital haze,
-In a world of code, we're but a flame.
+The future looms, in coded daze.

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025